 Email the Chair

 Gudrun holds a Ph.D. in Student Affairs from the University of Maryland, College Park; a Master's in Higher Education and Student Affairs from the University of Connecticut; and a Bachelor in Journalism from the State University of New York at New Paltz.
-She currently serves as a Faculty Specialist for the ADVANCE Program for Inclusive Excellence, which strives to support the careers of women and underrepresented minority faculty at the University of Maryland, College Park.
-Prior to starting her Ph.D., Gudrun worked for 7-years as a full-time professional in Residence Life at Miami University, the University of North Florida, and the University of Connecticut.
+She currently serves as a Visiting Assistant Professor in Higher Education in the Department of Counseling, Adult and Higher Education at Northern Illinois University.
+Gudrun has prior work experience in research and academic affairs (University of Maryland, College Park) as well as 7-years of full-time professional work experience in Residence Life (Miami University, University of North Florida, University of Connecticut).

 Gudrun, originally from Bregenz, Austria, has always been interested in the global dimensions of student development and cross-cultural learning.
 Gudrun studied abroad in Cincinnati, OH, in high school and later returned as an international student to the U.S. Gudrun also served as a Resident Director for Semester at Sea in Fall 2012.
 Her scholarly work has focused on understanding ways in which educators can intentionally shape learning environments to promote students' development of intercultural maturity.

 Director of Free Fly Marketing

 Sarah is a highly creative strategist with excellent relationship building and public speaking skills.
 As a motivating and high energy leader, she is an accomplished engagement expert with demonstrated ability to drive results.
 Currently she is the Director of Free Fly Marketing, a communications and marketing firm that works with educational groups, non-profits and small businesses.
 She holds a Masters in College Student Personnel Administration from Illinois State University.

 Director, International Student Affairs at Temple University

 Email the Vice-Chair for Educational Programs